the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

 ### During the event

+*This is still for meeting, need to updated for the conference*

 - [ ] Remind of the community participation guideline and the Code of Conduct
 - [ ] Introduce the chair and notetaker, and let the chair take over for the rest of the tasks
 - [ ] Introduce the format of the meeting and when the break is scheduled